OluEgwudike/COMPARATIVE-ANALYSIS-OF-SUPERVISED-AND-ENSEMBLE-MODEL-FOR-DETECTING-MALICIOUS-ACTIVITIES/README.md

 ## Data Preprocessing

-1. i concatinated both the train and test to have a robust dataset.

-2. i also applied label encoder to convert the target variable from categorical columns to numerical columns
+1. i also applied label encoder to convert the target variable from categorical columns to numerical columns

 After the pre-processing i splitted the total dataset into train (80%) and test (20%) so as to have majority for the train and smaller percentage to test the trained model